.303 British: Mark VII

-In 1898, Atelier de Construction de Puteaux (APX), with their "Balle D" design for the 8mm Lebel cartridge, revolutionised bullet design with the introduction of pointed "spitzer" rounds.
+In 1898, Atelier de Construction de Puteaux (APX), with their "Balle D" design for the 8×50mmR Lebel cartridge, revolutionised bullet design with the introduction of pointed "spitzer" rounds.
 In addition to being pointed, the bullet was also much lighter in order to deliver a higher muzzle velocity.
 It was found that as velocity increased the bullets suddenly became much more deadly.

 In 1910, the British took the opportunity to replace their Mk VI cartridge with a more modern design.
 The Mark VII loading used a 174 gr pointed bullet with a flat-base.
 The .303 British Mark VII cartridge was loaded with 37 gr of Cordite MDT 5-2 (cordite MD pressed into tubes) and had a muzzle velocity of 2440 ft/s and a maximum range of approximately 3000 yd.
 The Mk VII was different from earlier .303 bullet designs or spitzer projectiles in general.
 Although it appears to be a conventional spitzer-shape full metal jacket bullet, this appearance is deceptive: its designers made the front third of the interior of the Mk 7 bullets out of aluminium (from Canada) or tenite (cellulosic plastic), wood pulp or compressed paper, instead of lead and they were autoclaved to prevent wound infection.
 This lighter nose shifted the centre of gravity of the bullet towards the rear, making it tail heavy.
 Although the bullet was stable in flight due to the gyroscopic forces imposed on it by the rifling of the barrel, it behaved very differently upon hitting the target.
 As soon as the bullet hit the target and decelerated, its heavier lead base caused it to pitch violently and deform, thereby inflicting more severe gunshot wounds than a standard single-core spitzer design.
 The Mk VII bullet was considered to be in compliance of the Hague Convention as its metal jacket completely covered the cores.
 The convention only prohibited "the use of bullets which can easily expand or change their form inside the human body such as bullets with a hard covering which does not completely cover the core...".
-It was noted by German Professor Dr. K. Stargardt in December 1914 that the Mk VII bullet would routinely "...disintegrate on the lightest contact with a firm body, such as a bone," resulting in an "explosive effect," and leaving artillery-like fragmentation in the body.
+It was noted by German Professor K. Stargardt in December 1914 that the Mk VII bullet would routinely "...disintegrate on the lightest contact with a firm body, such as a bone," resulting in an "explosive effect," and leaving artillery-like fragmentation in the body.

 The Mk VIIz (and later Mk VIIIz) rounds have versions utilizing 41 gr Dupont No. 16 single-base smokeless powder based on nitrocellulose flake shaped propellants.
 The nitrocellulose versions—first introduced in World War I—were designated with a "z" postfix indicated after the type (e.g. Mark VIIz, with a bullet weight of 175 gr) and in headstamps.